Orlando-Villanueva/Larazillow/README.md

 And create your database

 <h1>Issues</h1>
-If you run into a PDOException error when running
+If you run into a PDOException error when running database

 ```
 php artisan db:show